neelsmith/neelsmith.github.io/index.md

 ### Blog posts ###
--  Some opionins I failed to keep to myself, [grouped by tag](alltags)
+-  Some opinions I failed to keep to myself, [grouped by tag](alltags)

 ### Categories ###